 What do Switzerland, Liechtenstein, Luxembourg and Nevada have in common?

-The Organization of Economic Cooperation and Development, at the request of the Group of 20 major countries, included the three European countries on a list of offshore financial centers or tax havens.
+The Organization of Economic Cooperation and Development, at the request of the Group of 20 major nations, included the three European countries on a list of offshore financial centers or tax havens.

-Luxembourg Prime Minister Jean-Claude Juncker called the inclusion of his country “a bit incomprehensible,” according to an Agence France Press story today.
+Luxembourg Prime Minister Jean-Claude Juncker called the inclusion of his country “a bit incomprehensible,” according to an Agence France-Press story Friday.

 If Luxembourg was put on any international list of tax havens, Juncker said Nevada, Delaware and Wyoming should also be named and shamed as offshore financial centers.

 But Miller rejected the Juncker’s claim.

 “The prime minister is clearly under intense scrutiny and understandably trying to deflect blame,” Miller said in a statement.
 “There is a significant distinction, however, between Nevada’s pro-business legal framework and jurisdictions that provide high levels of banking secrecy.